OJ/gobuster/README.md

    --client-cert-pem-key value, --ccpk value                private key in PEM format for optional TLS client certificates (this key needs to have no password)
-   --client-cert-p12 value, --ccp12 value                   a p12 file to use for options TLS client certificates --client-cert-p12-password value, --ccp12p value         the password to the p12 file --wordlist value, -w value                               Path to the wordlist.
+   --client-cert-p12 value, --ccp12 value                   a p12 file to use for options TLS client certificates --client-cert-p12-password value, --ccp12p value         the password to the p12 file --tls-renegotiation                                      Enable TLS renegotiation (default: false) --interface value, --iface value                         specify network interface to use.
+Can't be used with local-ip --local-ip value                                         specify local ip of network interface to use.
+Can't be used with interface
+   --wordlist value, -w value                               Path to the wordlist.
 Set to - to use STDIN.
    --delay value, -d value                                  Time each thread waits between requests (e.g. 1500ms) (default: 0s)
    --threads value, -t value                                Number of concurrent threads (default: 10)